Kevin J. McGowan

 collecting methods, the relationships of birds, and Neotropical canopy biology and canopy

 access.
-In July 2001, Kevin became a Research Associate at the Cornell Laboratory of
+In July 2001, Kevin moved to the Education department at the Cornell Laboratory of

-Ornithology in education, developing an informative website All About Birds.
+Ornithology, developing an informative website All About Birds and writing the Bird Guide section.

 Beginning in January 2005 he became the co-editor of the publication of the second New York State Breeding Bird Atlas